GenomicDataInfrastructure/gdi-userportal-docs/content/docs/ckan/extension-local-setup-and-testing/_index.md

 pip install -r <path to local extension repo>/dev-requirements.txt
 ```

+4. Set up a postgres database, specify database connection string in `ckan.ini` and `test-core.ini`.

 ## Testing

 Testing strategy for a plugin would depend on plugin functionality.